klust/SupercomputersForStarters/docs/C01_Introduction/C01_S01_Goals.md

 # Goals

-The goals of these lecture notes are that at the end, the reader should be cable to answer questions such as:
+The goals of these lecture notes are that at the end, the reader should be able to answer questions such as:

 -   Why would I consider using a supercomputer?